dhavalhparikh/fun-hobby-projects/README.md

 A repo for my hobby projects done in spare time

 ## USCIS case status checker
-This script can be used to retrieve the USCIS case status.
+A simple script to retrieve the USCIS case status without going to the website.
-It's very boring to go to the USCIS website and enter the 13-digit case number and then get the status
-So I automated it.
+It's very boring to go to the USCIS website and enter the 13-digit case number and then get the status.
+So I automated it!
 I make POST request to the uscis page with the case number, use beautiful soup to extract the required data and details, (optional) use the IFTTT maker channel to send the details about my case status to my phone via SMS